Taiwan Hikes

 From a geologic perspective, Mt.
 Keelung Main Peak and East Peak belong to the Chilung Volcano Group (aka Jilong or Keelung Volcano Group), formed about one million years ago.

-From a hiker's perspective, there are so many fantastic trails with spectacular mountains and ocean views, Ruifang District (where Jiufen and Jinguashih are located) is heaven for hikers.
+From a hiker's perspective, many fantastic trails have spectacular mountains and ocean views.
+Ruifang District (where Jiufen and Jinguashih are located) is heaven for hikers.

 10 Gold Ridgelines, a list of beautiful hiking trails in Ruifang, New Taipei City, was established by a famous hiker and author, Mr. Lin Tsung-sheng 林宗聖.